 So what is Vegemite?
 Vegemite is a dark brown paste made from various vegetables, yeast extract and spice additives.
 The most popular way to eat it is on bread or toast with butter.
 Australians also eat it with avocado, melted cheese or tomato.
 (Yuck!)
 I’ve tried Vegemite and it not only looks and smells disgusting it also tastes disgusting.
 I thought it would taste like syrup, but it tastes very salty and not sweet at all.

 A typical Aussie barbecue is with sausages, burgers, steak, fresh seafood, bread and tomato or barbecue sauce, they sometimes include salad but it’s mainly about the meat and fish (and of course a few stubbies – that’s beer to the non-Australians).
-My first real Australian barbecue was during the Nimbin Grasshoppers tour and it was a good one!
 Australians will literally have a barbeque anywhere, not just at home.
 Local councils provide barbeques for the general public to use at popular tourist spots like beaches.
 (Just clean up after yourself!)
 When you’re staying in a hostel or you meet some locals, you’re sure to have at least one barbeque a week!

 Don’t get me wrong.
 I do enjoy an Avocado now and then (usually as a Guacamole as a side to my nachos).
 But Australians LOVE their Avocados – especially with their eggs and breakfast dishes.
 In most cafes you will notice that you can order a side of Avocado with your poached, scrambled or fried eggs.
-You may even notice that the Avocado is already included within the breakfast dish.
-I tried Avocado for breakfast for the first time, smeared on toast and topped with Rocket, Feta and Tomatoes.
+You may even notice that the avocado is already included within the breakfast dish.
+I tried an avocado for breakfast for the first time, smeared on toast and topped with Rocket, Feta and Tomatoes.
 It was actually quite delicious!
-Aussies also have a fondness for Avocado and Vegemite on toast… don’t knock it until you try it.
+Aussies also have a fondness for avocado and Vegemite on toast… don’t knock it until you try it.

 Any backpacker who has traveled through Australia will have tried Australias favourite chocolate biscuit… the Tim Tam.
 I ate my first Tim Tam after a sea kayaking tour and I loved it!
 If you eat one, it’s hard not to eat a second or third!
 I think you must become addicted.